OutWooods/tic-tac-toe/README.md

 Version 1
 You can input x's and o's into a board, setting specifical places.
 It will tell you when it is full, and the game is hence over.
+It assumes people:
-It assumes people will not overwrite a square, and that the players will work out who has won/lost.
+  a) will not overwrite a square,
+  b) that the players will work out who has won/lost.
+  c) will take it in turns themselves

 Version 2
 All the functionality of above.
 But now the game works out if anyone has won or lost.
 And ends the game if so.
+It assumes people:
-It still assumes people will not overwrite a square.
+  a) will not overwrite a square,
+  b) will take it in turns themselves

 Version 3
 All the functionaity of above.
-But it will stop people overwriting the square.
+It assumes people:
+  a) will take it in turns themselves

+Version 4
+It keeps track of player one and two and says who has won.

 ## How to use  <a name= "use"> </a>